aiiro/ArrayBox/README.md

 * sort2Dimensional - Sort two-dimensional array using the given $first, $second parameter.
 * duplicatesInMultiDimensional - Find duplications in multi dimensional array.
 * between - Retrieve the values within the given range.
+* except - Retrieve the values except for the given value.

 ## Usage